devgiraffe/marmot-techartist/README.md

-# TWhack the Marmot - Tech Artist Test
+# Whack the Marmot - Tech Artist Test

 This project contains all the working mechanics of a Whack The Mole style game with no assets implemented.